-Australia must ’embrace’ the atmosphere at World Cup final, Cummins says
+Rohit says India ready for ‘pressure’ in the World Cup final with Australia

 This would mark quite the remarkable hat-trick for Australia and quite the double over India.

-In return, the disappointment of the Test Championship final at the Oval for India would be erased – probably a billion-and-a-half times over.
+In return, the disappointment of the Test Championship final at the Oval for India would be erased – probably a billion and a half times over.

 Head to head